 He doesn’t quite know, and I think that’s a part of his difficulties.
 He doesn’t really fit in, so he’s not in a big enough subgroup to be categorized.

-I guess, I saw him as a nerd because he’s very cocky and an outsider, like most nerds.
+I guess, I saw him as a nerd because he’s very cocky and an outsider, like certain nerds.

 Well, I think there’s various definitions.
 I think it depends on your view of a nerd, but for me, it’s always the Rick Moranis-like nerd; someone incredibly puny and has no social awareness, but I think Oliver is very socially aware.
 He may not be popular, but he knows why nerds are bullied, and he tries not to be that.
 I guess, the only reason for that differentiation is because he’s so aware of it, so he tries not be [a nerd], although he doesn’t always succeed at it.